 “Walk in wisdom toward those who are outside, redeeming the time.”

-The word “walk” means to walk around and has the idea of course of life.
+The word “walk” means to walk around and carries the idea of course of life.
 It is the manner of life of a consistent walk.
-What we are speaks so loud that people cannot hear what we speak.
 We are long on talk and short on walk.
+What we are speaks so loud that people cannot hear what we say.

 Romans 6:4, “Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.”